-Prior to being treated by a student in the Dental Hygiene Clinic, all new patients and patients who have not been seen in the clinic within one year must be screened.
+Prior to being treated by a student in the Dental Hygiene Clinic, all new patients and patients who have not been seen in the clinic within three years must be screened.
 There is no charge for the screening appointment which takes approximately one-half hour to complete.
 At the screening appointment, a student will review your medical/dental history, monitor and record your vital signs and determine the complexity of your dental hygiene needs.
 Your teeth will not be cleaned at this appointment.

 After the screening appointment, your name will be placed on a list of prospective patients.
 The students rely on this list when choosing patients to meet the semester’s requirements.